Eid ul Adha 2026 in London: Date, Prayers & Planning Guide

 What date is Eid Mubarak 2026 in London?

-Eid ul-Adha 2026 in London is expected to fall on Wednesday 27 May 2026 or Thursday 28 May 2026, subject to official moon sighting confirmation.
+Eid ul-Adha 2026 in London is expected to fall on Wednesday 27 (Most likely) May 2026 or Thursday 28 May 2026, subject to official moon sighting confirmation.
 The majority of UK sources, including Islamic Relief UK and Muslim Aid, indicate Wednesday 27 May as the most likely date for the UK and Europe.
 East London Mosque confirms its Eid date — and the distinction between Eid ul-Adha (the Greater Eid, marking the completion of Hajj) and Eid al-Fitr (which fell on Friday 20 March 2026) — via its website at eastlondonmosque.org.uk in the evening before Eid.
 Final confirmation typically arrives 12 to 48 hours before Eid morning, once the moon sighting decision is made.
 Eid ul-Adha 2026 is not a public holiday in the United Kingdom.

 Has Eid been confirmed in 2026?